 Darkness is a powerful thing.
 Have you ever been in the pitch darkness and felt afraid or disoriented?
 Have you ever felt lost in the dark?
-The dark is scary.
+The dark is scary isn’t it?
 We aren’t meant to live in darkness.
-We are day time creatures.
-Too much darkness literally kills us.
+Too much darkness can literally kill us.
 Researchers tell us that darkness, and its sensory deprivation, can have terrible effects on the human mind including insanity.

 Of course when John talks about darkness he doesn’t mean the literal absence of light.
 He’s talking about the deep darkness of the human condition.
 The hopelessness of life without meaning.
 The despair of eternal existence without goodness or a “good” life without eternality.

-As we saw in yesterday’s reading, Jesus’ life is union with God, the divine life (zoe) made receivable by faith so that we might share Christ’s life as the children of God.
+As we saw in yesterday’s reading, Jesus’ life is union with God’s own divine life (zoe) made receivable by faith.
 It is not just our biological or even our psychological life going on forever; it is a brand new existence, the divine life of God placed in us forever.
 This is the life that we have in our union with Christ.

 But now John takes us a step further.
 The zoe of Jesus is also our light.
 But how is life also light?
 And how is it the light of ALL mankind?